William Killigrew (1606–1695)

+Biography

 Sir William Killigrew (1606–1695) of Kempton Park, Middlesex, was an English court official under Charles I and Charles II.

 He was the son of Sir Robert Killigrew (d.
 1633/5) and Mary Woodhouse, of Kimberley, Norfolk, his wife.
 He was the elder brother to Thomas Killigrew.
 By his wife Mary, daughter of John Hill of Honilay, Warwickshire, he had three sons: Henry (d.
 1661), William, a captain in the army, and Sir Robert.
 Their daughter Elizabeth (d.
 1677) married Francis Clinton, 6th Earl of Lincoln with whom she had one child, Francis Clinton, who died in infancy.